Complexity of Training ReLU Neural Network: Introduction

 is minimized.

 Some commonly studied activation functions are: threshold function, sigmoid function and ReLU function.
-ReLU is one of the important activation functions used widely in applications and literature.
-However, the problem of complexity of training multi-layer fully-connected ReLU neural network remained open.
-This is where we add our contributions.
-Before formally stating the results, we take a look at current state-of-the-art in the literature.
+ReLU is one of the most important activation functions used widely in applications.
+Despite its wide use, the question of computational complexity of training multi-layer fully-connected ReLU neural network has remained open.
+This paper makes contributions in this direction.
+Before formally stating our results, we first present the current understanding of the computational complexity in the literature.